-Coquitlam’s Technology Road Map (PDF) is a high-level strategic document that will guide how the City will choose and use technology to improve its business functions, operational efficiency and services to the community in the coming years.
+Adopted in February 2018, Coquitlam’s Technology Road Map (PDF) is a high-level strategic document that guides how the City chooses and uses technology to improve its business functions, operational efficiency and services to the community in the coming years.

-Development of the Technology Roadmap included extensive research, a close look at staff technology use and needs, a community survey, input from the Youth Council.
+Development of the Technology Roadmap included extensive research, a close look at staff technology use and needs, a community survey and input from the Youth Council.